|

 boldness in tackling its subject matters counts for more than the

-period-characteristic fallacies detract.
+period-characteristic fallacies detract from it.
 For instance, the picture

 is heavily coloured by the position of Freudian ideas during the mid